Skip to main content

 Logprobs and forward_backward_custom

 When you call forward_backward_custom, the GPU runs a forward pass and returns per-token log-probabilities as PyTorch tensors with requires_grad=True.
-Your loss function computes a scalar loss, the SDK calls loss.backward(), and gradients are sent back to the GPU for the model backward pass.
+Your loss function computes a scalar loss, the API calls loss.backward(), and gradients are sent back to the GPU for the model backward pass.

 def my_loss_fn(data, logprobs_list):